2-enoate reductase

-Thus, the two substrates of this enzyme are butanoate and NAD^{+}, whereas its 3 products are 2-butenoate, NADH, and H^{+}.
+The three substrates of this enzyme are crotonic acid, reduced nicotinamide adenine dinucleotide (NADH), and a proton.
+Its products are butyric acid and oxidised NAD^{+}.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the CH-CH group of donor with NAD+ or NADP+ as acceptor.
 The systematic name of this enzyme class is butanoate:NAD+ Delta2-oxidoreductase.
 This enzyme is also called enoate reductase.
 This enzyme participates in phenylalanine metabolism.
-It has 4 cofactors: FAD, Iron, Sulfur, and Iron-sulfur.
+It has cofactors: flavin adenine dinucleotide and iron–sulfur protein.